-If you select the F-Class option, the entire amount of your deposit is applied towards the purchase of fund class units.
+If you select the FFS option, the entire amount of your deposit is applied towards the purchase of fund class units.

-We will not pay any commissions to your advisor or your investment dealer whenever a deposit is applied towards the purchase of fund class units.
+We will not pay any commissions to your advisor or your investment dealer whenever a deposit is applied towards the purchase of fund class units and no withdrawal fees will apply in the event that you wish to withdraw the market value of some or all of the fund class units at the credit of your contract.